chaidosa/ML101/README.md

 # ML101
-Fundamentals and various application and algorithms of machine leaning.
+Fundamentals and various applications and algorithms of machine leaning.